gvwilson/thirdbit/src/fiction/iffy/index.md

 "Only met 'em a couple o' times,
 'long by Port Progress.
-Was just First an' Second then, crewin' on the *Rushin Doll* before Cap'n Wang passed an' they took her for their own.
+Was just First an' Second then, crewin' the *Rushin Doll* before Cap'n Wang passed an' they took her for their own.
 They were good people."

 Something glinted on the road a kilometer away.
-They waited in silence as the robot hauler neared, rolled past, and disappeared around the next bend with three smaller haulers rattling and bumping in a line behind it.
+They waited in silence as the robotruck neared, rolled past, and disappeared around the next bend with three smaller haulers rattling and bumping in a line behind it.